 How do I care for my dentures?

 Take your dentures out every night for cleaning.
-Consider removing them over a sink full of water or over a hand towel since dentures can break if they are dropped.
-Thoroughly brush your dentures with a soft toothbrush or denture brush to prevent staining and to remove food and bacteria.
-Use a non-abrasive mild dish soap or denture paste since normal toothpaste is too harsh and abrasive for dentures.
-Soak your dentures overnight in a water-based cleaning solution.
+Consider removing them over a sink full of water or over a hand towel since they can break if they are dropped.
+Thoroughly brush them with a soft toothbrush or denture brush to prevent staining and to remove food and bacteria.
+Use a non-abrasive mild dish soap or denture paste since normal toothpaste is too harsh and abrasive.
+Soak them overnight in a water-based cleaning solution.

 The first step is a consultation with Dr. Tran to decide which type of denture will provide the best solution and meet your smile goals.
 Extraction of one or more teeth is the next step for some patients.
 Next, an impression will be made of your mouth so that your dentures can be custom-made just for you.
 Your denture will then be created by our lab.
 We will make sure they fit comfortably before finishing the process.